 - 1. On March 5 and March 6, 2002, WisDOT held 2 public informational meetings.
 No comments were received about the Old Wade House State Park. - 2.
 On August 28, 2002, WDNR sent an initial environmental review letter.
 This letter mentions the Old Wade mitigation site. - 3.
 On February 12 and February 17, 2003, WisDOT held 2 public informational meetings.
 No comments were received about the Wade House Historic Site. - 4.
 In March 2004, WisDOT held a public informational meeting.
 No comments were received about the Wade House Historic Site. - 5.
 On January 5, 2005, WisDOT held a public hearing for the DEIS.
 No comments were received about the Wade House Historic Site. - 6.
-On February 7, 2006, WDNR sent a final concurrence letter in accordance with the NEPA/404 process.
+On February 7, 2006, WDNR sent a final concurrence letter in accordance with the NEPA-404 process.
 The WDNR concurred with Alternative 1; however, the concurrence did not indicate that the project must be built or that a permit will be issued. - 7.
 On July 20, 2006, WisDOT held 2 public informational meetings.
 No comments were received about the Wade House Historic Site. - 8.
 On September 15, 2006, WisDOT sent a letter to the Wade House Site Director.
 The letter asks for concurrence that the trail will have a Section 4(f) de minimis impact. - 9.
-On October 17, 2006, the Wisconsin Historical Society sent a letter to WisDOT agreeing with the Section 4(f) de minimis impact on the Wade House Historic Site. - 10.
-On December 8, 2009, the Wisconsin Historical Society sent a letter to the WisDOT with information on the wetland mitigation site.
+On October 17, 2006, the WHS sent a letter to WisDOT agreeing with the Section 4(f) de minimis impact on the Wade House Historic Site. - 10.
+On December 8, 2009, the WHS sent a letter to the WisDOT with information on the wetland mitigation site.
 There were no covenants associated with the property; however, the site would most likely be reviewed conservatively as a mitigation site. - 11.
 On February 24, 2010, WisDOT held a public hearing for the SDEIS.
 Many comments were related to keeping the road on existing alignment to minimize impacts to natural resources, farms, homes, and businesses.
 No specific comments were received on the Wade House Historic Site. - 12.
 On April 29, 2013, a public informational meeting was held and the public was provided an opportunity to comment on the effects to the Wade House Historic Site. - 13.
 On August 28, 2013, a public hearing was held and the public was provided an opportunity to comment on record regarding the effects to the Wade House Historic Site.
-Some comments were received regarding entering the park with the proposed RCUTs with the 4-lane On-alignment Alternative. - 14.
-On October 12, 2017, a public involvement meeting was held and the public was provided an opportunity to comment on the effects to the Wade House Historic Site.
-No comments were received about the Wade House Historic Site.
+Some comments were received regarding entering the park with the proposed RCUTs with the 4-lane On-alignment Alternative.